vis-eyth/ChatCommands/README.md

 Console commands, via chat.
 (That's all it does, I promise)

-To use, call the command just as you would in the console, but with a `/` just before the command.
+To use, call the command just as you would in the console, but with a `/` (configurable) just before the command.
 Eg. `say hi` can be run from chat by writing `/say hi`.
 Please also note that only you see the response.

+##### If you have any problems with this plugin, feel free to shoot me a ping or PM on the [modding discord](https://discord.gg/hMdjd9y "Risk of Rain 2 Modding") - my handle is viseyth#3934.

+##### From a feature only point this plugin is complete.
+If you don't agree, feel free send me a message, too.

 ---

 #### ATTENTION: Using `/` before commands in the real console gives you a few seconds of not responding and an OutOfMemoryException!
 (It does work after the few seconds again, though.)

-If you have any problems with this plugin, feel free to shoot me a ping or PM on the [modding discord](https://discord.gg/hMdjd9y "Risk of Rain 2 Modding") - my handle is viseyth#3934.

-From a feature only point this plugin is complete, in my opinion.
-If you don't think so, you can send me a message, too.

 ---

 ### Features:
 #### Calling registered commands
-This plugin checks for registered console commands, and if the command is registered, runs the command via call to the console.
-So, as long as your favourite mod adds actual console commands, this mod will work with it with no extra configuration required.
+This plugin is able to run all registered console commands, internal and from mods.
+(If the mod was done right, and adds `ConCommand`s to `Console.concommandCatalog`)

-##### Setting registered variables (since 1.2.0)
+#### Setting registered variables
-Yeah, I completely forgot about that.
-You can now set them just as in the console, eg. `/volume_master 10` or `/volume_master = 10`.
+You can set them just as in the console, eg. `/volume_master 10` or `/volume_master = 10`.

-##### Status response (since 1.1.0)
-Now calling and catching console functions by _itself_, will now actually show you the exception message if something went wrong.
-On the other side, since that means i had to walk the whole mile myself, this means the plugin will probably need attention on new updates.

-##### Console output in chat (since 1.3.0)
+#### Console output in chat
+You will get all output you would have gotten when running in the console.

+#### Status response
+You will get a response from system, if your command executed successfully.
+This includes text from custom `ConCommandExceptions` thrown inside console commands.

+#### Configurability `(v1.4.0+)`
+You are able to customize your prefix (default is `/`), and if you still want your commands shown after execution.
+You are also able to set the config to remove other players commands, although that only works if you both are using the same prefix.